pyeventsourcing/eventsourcing/docs/topics/examples/aggregate7.rst

 Aggregate 7 - Pydantic immutable
 ================================

-This example shows how to use Pydantic to define immutable aggregate and event classes.
+This example shows how to use `Pydantic <https://pydantic.dev/docs/validation/latest/get-started>`_ to define immutable aggregate and event classes.

-The main advantage of using Pydantic is that any custom value objects used in the domain model will be automatically serialised and deserialised, without needing also to define custom :ref:`transcoding<Transcodings>` classes.
+The main advantage of using Pydantic is that any custom value objects used in the domain model will be automatically serialised and deserialised, without needing to define :ref:`custom transcoding classes<Transcodings>`.
 Pydantic is also quite a lot faster at serialisation and deserialisation than the Python Standard Library's :mod:`json` package.

-This approach is demonstrated with the :class:`~examples.aggregate7.domainmodel.Trick` class, which is used in both aggregate events and aggregate state, and which is reconstructed from serialised string values, representing only the name of the trick, from both recorded aggregate events and from recorded snapshots.
+This is demonstrated with the :class:`~examples.aggregate7.domainmodel.Trick` class, which is used in both aggregate events and aggregate state, and which is reconstructed from serialised string values, representing only the name of the trick, from both recorded aggregate events and from recorded snapshots.